tdobson/recipe-book/recipes/baked-potatoes.md

 # Baked Potatoes

 ## Description
 A simple and versatile meal featuring baked potatoes with various toppings.
-This recipe is flexible and can be adjusted based on individual preferences and dietary needs.
+This meal is flexible and can be adjusted based on individual preferences and dietary needs.

 ## Ingredients
 - Potatoes (2 for Tim, 1.5 for Jen, 1 for James, plus 1 extra)